davepinch/pinchy.cc/collections/_fragments/thats-a-cat.md

 ---
 title: "That's a cat!"
 date: 2019-10-06
-related:
+related: One cat at a time please
-  - One cat at a time please
+type: fragment
 tags:
   - cat
   - fragment